stuartfowler/CEMT/Documentation/threat-modelling.md

 ### Pins

 Pins must be added to the `AggregatedActions` before connecting the flows, as this is the mechanism that allows the flows to transition into the more detailed mal-activity diagrams inside the `AggregatedActions`. [`ThreatInputs`](./stereotypes.md#threatinput) are used to create the input pins for flows into the `AggregatedAction` while [`ThreatOutputs`](./stereotypes.md#threatoutput) are used to create the output pins for flows out of the `AggregatedAction`.
+As there are usually multiple `ThreatOutputs` for each `AggregatedAction`, the `ThreatOutputs` should be labelled by setting the name of the object to something that describes the condition by which the flow would be active.

 https://user-images.githubusercontent.com/7237737/179895999-0bed82a1-8370-4173-af7c-3371656b298e.mp4